Skip to content

 Outlook

 In January 2025, President Trump issued Executive Order 14179 entitled ‘Removing Barriers to American Leadership in Artificial Intelligence’ to establish the Trump Administration’s approach to AI policy with the stated goal of maintaining US leadership in AI by developing systems ‘free from ideological bias or engineered social agendas’ and removing barriers to American AI innovation.
 The order sets a policy to sustain and enhance America’s global AI dominance to ‘promote human flourishing, economic competitiveness, and national security’.
-President Trump also revoked President Biden’s 2023 ‘Executive Order on the Safe, Secure and Trustworthy Development and Use of Artificial Intelligence’.
-(Executive Order 14110), which had mandated agency bias audits and transparency, and required a review of policies, directives, and regulations issued under the revoked Executive Order 14110.
+President Trump also revoked President Biden’s 2023 ‘Executive Order on the Safe, Secure and Trustworthy Development and Use of Artificial Intelligence’ (Executive Order 14110), which had mandated transparency and agency bias audits, and required a review of policies, directives, and regulations issued under the revoked Executive Order 14110.

-The action plan issued in July 2025 pursuant to the new Executive Order 14179 also emphasised deregulation, stating that AI-related Federal funding should not go to states ‘with burdensome AI regulations that waste these funds’ while acknowledging that the Federal government ‘should also not interfere with states’ rights to pass prudent laws that are not unduly restrictive to innovation’.
-Insofar as the legal system was concerned, the action plan referred to AI-generated media, such as deepfakes, which could be used as ‘fake evidence’ to deny justice to the parties to litigation.
-The plan suggested that the Federal administration give ‘the courts and law enforcement the tools they need to overcome these new challenges’, including by exploring ‘deepfake-related additions’ to the Rules of Evidence.
+The action plan issued in July 2025 pursuant to the new Executive Order 14179 also emphasised deregulation, stating that AI-related federal funding should not go to states “with burdensome AI regulations that waste these funds” while acknowledging that the federal government “should also not interfere with states” rights to pass prudent laws that are not unduly restrictive to innovation.”
+Insofar as the legal system was concerned, the action plan referred to AI-generated media, such as deepfakes, which could be used as “fake evidence” to deny justice to the parties to litigation.
+The plan suggested that the federal administration give “the courts and law enforcement the tools they need to overcome these new challenges,” including by exploring “deepfake-related additions” to the Federal Rules of Evidence.

-In the absence of comprehensive federal legislation, some states have enacted general AI laws with many taking effect in 2026.
+In the absence of comprehensive federal legislation, nearly every state has enacted general AI laws with many taking effect in 2026.
 These include, for example, the Colorado AI Act, which was enacted in May 2024 and regulates developers and deployers of ‘high-risk’ AI systems involved in ‘consequential decisions’ including in legal services, with a particular focus on preventing bias and discrimination.
-Other examples include additional AI legislation passed by California in September 2024, including its Generative AI Training Data Transparency Act, which requires developers to publish summaries of datasets used in training.
+The Colorado AI Act will take effect on 30 June 2026.
+Other examples include additional AI legislation passed in California in September 2024, including its Generative AI Training Data Transparency Act, which requires developers to publish summaries of datasets used in training.

 CASES